 Size: 43.5″ overall length

 Weight: 9.5 lbs.

 For a full power rifle cartridge out of a 68 year old gun I was delightfully surprised.
 Again, refer to my one shot kill on a steel plate from 50 yards.

 Personally, I find the M1 Garand to have the perfect proportions for my body.
 Everything just fits right.

 Reliability: * * * * *

 68 years of rusting away in the back of a supply depot and it still runs like a champ.

 There’s nothing to do.
 And even if there were anything to do it would be blasphemy to attempt to do anything except put on a new stock.

 Overall Rating: * * * * *

-Every American should have one of these in their collection, and at that price you have no excuses.
+Every American should own one of these in their collection, and at that price you really have no excuses.